MUTX Documentation

 Press Enter on a wallet to inspect wallet-specific settings and network

 configuration.
-This is where custom RPC endpoints and per-wallet settings appear.
+This is where you set a custom RPC endpoint for that single

 Keybindings